 - Offer of leave without pay (if the faculty member has less than six years of full-time service to the College), and

 - Offer to substitute other duties in lieu of teaching and/or College service

 Individuals applying in a timely and complete way for leave may expect that their requests will be accepted or denied by College administration within a six (6)- week period from the date of the initial submission of their paperwork to their department chair.
 The individual whose completed request for leave is denied has the right to expect that the reason for denial of his/her request will be addressed in writing by the Chief Academic Officer.

 F. Responsibilities of the faculty member who has taken a leave upon his/her return to the service of the College

-No later than sixty (60) days following the completion of a leave, the faculty member taking the leave will file a written report with the Dean of Faculty, sending copies to the President and his/her department chair.
+No later than sixty (60) days following the completion of a leave, the faculty member taking the leave will file a written report with the Chief Academic Officer, sending copies to the President and his/her department chair.
 In the case of academic leave taken to complete coursework, this report will include documentation from the relevant graduate school attesting to the successful completion of that work.
 For all other types of academic leave, and for sabbaticals, the report will include a description of how the leave will contribute to the faculty member’s teaching effectiveness, the Mission of the College, and/or the work of the College and/or the community it serves, as appropriate.